 Easy day hikes in Yosemite Valley #2.
 Cook’s Meadow loop

-Cook’s meadow is that one spot in Yosemite from where you can not only the famous Yosemite falls (both upper and lower) but also get a magnificent view of Half Dome, the granitic wonder, which is hiked by people from all over the world (you do need a permit for that).
+Cook’s meadow is that one spot in Yosemite from where you can not only the famous Yosemite falls (both upper and lower) but also get a magnificent view of Half Dome (climbing up this granite wonder is one of the six challenging and epic California hikes), the granitic wonder, which is hiked by people from all over the world (you do need a permit for that).
 Cook’s meadow loop is a nice 30-minute stroll (another one of the easy Yosemite hikes) that starts from a paved bicycle pathway across from Yosemite Valley Shuttle Stop #6, runs through the meadow along a boardwalk and encompasses Sentinel bridge.
 This bridge is where tripods jostle for space to catch the setting sun’s golden glow over Half Dome, but honestly Cook’s meadow offers a gorgeous viewpoint for the same, minus the crowds.

 Best easy day hikes in Yosemite #3.
 Lower Yosemite fall